MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### Circular Bore

+Circular bore finds the X and Y co-ordinates of the centre of a circular bore (hole) in a work-piece by moving downwards into the bore from an operator-chosen approximate centre-point, then probing outwards in 3 directions to the approximate radius of the bore, plus an overtravel amount.
+You will be asked to enter the following information:

+* **Bore Diameter** - Approximate diameter of the bore, used to calculate target probe points.
+* **Overtravel** - Added to the bore diameter, accounting for any innaccuracy in the operator-chosen centre-point of the bore.
+If the probe is not activated after travelling `radius + overtravel` from the operator-chosen centre-point of the bore then the probe cycle will return an error.
+* **Approximate Centre-Point** - You will be prompted to jog the probe or datum tool over the approximate centre-point of the bore.
+* **Probe Depth** - The depth from the operator-chosen centre-point to descend to, before moving outwards to detect the bore circumference.

-Circular bore sets a WCS origin in X and Y axes to the center of a circular bore (hole) in a work-piece.
+Circular bore sets a WCS origin in X and Y axes to the centre of the bore.
 This is usually used to zero off a hole in a partly-machined work-piece, or off a similar feature in a fixture plate.

 ```mermaid
 flowchart TB